amirzib/MCI-Cypress/README.md

 ```

 #### Folder Structure
-We have our features are in `cypress/e2e/**.feature` and our steps are in  `cypress/support/step_definitions/**.js`
+We have our features in `cypress/e2e/**.feature` and our steps are in  `cypress/support/step_definitions/**.js`
 We have some custome commands in `cypress/support/commands.js`

 #### Report
-For reporter we are using Mochawsome reporter.
+For reporter, we are using Mochawsome reporter.
-We should install this packages:
+We should install these packages:

 ```
 mochawsome